13601

 Investors frequently analyze operating income to understand a business's core profitability.
 Similar to operating income, adjusted EBITDA is the most common profitability metric for consumer internet companies because it removes various one-time or non-cash expenses, offering a more normalized view of a company's profit potential.

-This quarter, The RealReal's EBITDA came in at $1.44 million, resulting in a 1% margin.
-Unfortunately, The RealReal's performance has been weaker than many other consumer internet businesses, averaging negative 10% EBITDA margins over the last four quarters.
+This quarter, The RealReal's EBITDA came in at negative $2.26 million, resulting in a negative 1.6% margin.
+The company's performance has been rather mediocre for a consumer internet business over the last four quarters, with average EBITDA margins of negative 5.5%.

 The RealReal Adjusted EBITDA Margin

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-The RealReal's free cash flow came in at $3.79 million in Q4, turning positive year on year.
+The RealReal burned through $8.79 million in Q1, increasing the cash burn by 81% year on year.

 The RealReal Free Cash Flow